Chapter 11. Syntactic Extension

 libraries: (chezscheme)

 A compile time value is a kind of transformer with which a keyword may be associated by any of the keyword binding constructs, e.g., define-syntax or let-syntax.
 The transformer encapsulates the supplied obj.
-The encapsulated object may be retreived as described above.
+The encapsulated object may be retrieved as described above.

 The following example illustrates how this feature might be used to define a simple syntactic record-definition mechanism where the record type descriptor is generated at expansion time.